Combined-Computer-Professionals/WebService-Xero/README.md

 my $contact_struct = $xero->do_xero_api_call( 'https://api.xero.com/api.xro/2.0/Contacts' );
 print Dumper $contact_struct; ## should contain an array of hashes containing contact data.
 ````

+An example of a minimalistic Mojolicious framework Public Application implementation can be found at [github.com/pscott-au/mojolicious-xero-public-app-demo](https://github.com/pscott-au/mojolicious-xero-public-app-demo)

 See perldoc for details
 ````sh